leonzuendel/Simple-jQuery-UI/README.md

 # Simple jQuery UI

-simple jQuery UI theme with HTML presets, jQuery for everyone
+simple jQuery UI theme with HTML presets, jQuery UI for everyone

 **jQuery and jQuery UI are already _included_ within this package.**